-Large Scale Solar: Decarbonising the Global Energy Sector with Solar Power
+Large-Scale Solar: Transforming the Global Energy Sector

 What Does it Mean to Decarbonise?